Battery Disconnects 101

 The Moroso 74101 (turn ON/OFF) or the Moroso 74106 (push OFF) is the correct battery disconnect switch for this application.

 Simply turn the knob and the battery is disconnected.
 These are simple to install, inexpensive, and available for side or top post batteries: no cutting required.
-These are designed to interrupt the negative battery cable.
+These are designed to interrupt the negative battery cable and we offer them for both top and side post batteries.
+You simply remove the negative battery cable, install the battery negative disconnect on the battery negative terminal, and then connect the negative battery cable to the disconnect.
+Done.

-The Moroso Side / Top Post Battery Negative Disconnect is correct for this application.
+The Moroso 74103 Top Post Battery Negative Disconnect or Moroso 74104 Side Post Battery Negative Disconnect is correct for this application.

 Pass Tech at Your Local Track